Keeping a dog in a flat

 Living in a flat with a dog can bring specific challenges, but if you plan for them there’s every chance that it’ll work out well.

 With some adjustments to your apartment, a plan in place to meet your dog’s needs – and a chat with the neighbours – you’ll be well on your way to success.
+Then you and your furry flatmate can settle in and enjoy your new place together.

 Related articles